ICCB-Cologne/medicc2/README.md

 The notebook `notebooks/bootstrap_demo.py` demonstrates how to use the bootstrapping routine and `notebooks/plot_demo.py` shows how to use the main plotting functions.

+## Event Detection
+TODO
+trigger with --event-detection flag

 ## Regions of interest
+Requires pyranges version XX (incompatible with python 3.11?)

+TODO: turn off by default

+TODO:
+run with `--chromosomes-bed "default"` and/or`--regions-bed "default"`

 MEDICC2 compares the detected copy-number events to regions of interest.
 These regions are chromosome-boundaries and known oncogenes and tumor-suppressor genes.
 By default MEDICC2 uses hg38 chromosome-arms and a list of genes taken from Davoli et al. Cell 2013.
 This data is present as BED files in the `medicc/objects` folder.

 Users can specify regions of interest of their own in BED format by providing the `--chromosomes-bed` or `--regions-bed` flags.